Ria424/developers-animatesdk-docs/Document_object/Document60.md

 #### Description

-Method; switches the authoring tool into the editing mode specified by the parameter.
+Method; Switches the authoring tool into the editing mode specified by the parameter.
 If no parameter is specified, the method defaults to symbol-editing mode, which has the same result as right-clicking the symbol to invoke the context menu and selecting Edit.

 #### Example